cranjesh/images-test/TheSoldiersLegacyThorough.md

 My pulse quickened.
 "And the third?"

-"When I mentioned William’s financial records, Hanger reacted.
-A man denied help by his employer becomes vulnerable to other offers."
+"When I mentioned William’s financial records, Hanger reacted."

 I exhaled.
 "Then why move the chest at all?"